audioxide/data/data/posts/20180830-reviews-foals-antidotes.md

   that has a distinctive, angsty vibe throughout, from the initial competing horns of the opener to the minor twinkling of the closer's end.
 week: 161
+blurb: Foals leaned into their restless, agitated, math-rock roots and carved out a niche in the mainstream indie rock of the time.
 ---
 author: Gabriel
 review: >-